Colton141/HairSalon-1/README.md

 * _Use the Command dotnet run and copy the localhost5000 link_
 * _Paste the link into the url to open the Webpage_

+## Known Bugs
+* _Adding multiple clients to the same stylist without returning back to the stylist page first can give clients a id of 0 which will not give them a stylist_

 ## Support and contact details

 _mwakre29@gmail.com_